Perth Academy: Grounds and facilities

-Perth Academy is situated in the middle of extensive grounds, stretching to some 11.93Ha, a large part of which comprises sports pitches.
+Perth Academy is situated in the middle of extensive grounds, stretching to some 11.93 ha, a large part of which comprises sports pitches.
 The campus is shared with Viewlands Primary School, with many students attending both during their education, and Fairview School, an additional support needs school.
-The main building for Perth Academy holds all the schools classrooms across two floors, including several science labs, computer rooms, carpentry and metal working rooms, and kitchens for the teaching of cookery.
-The school canteen is in a separate, smaller building which outside lunch times also serves as a gym room and holds a suite of exercise equipment such as treadmills.
-There is also a separate block housing the Physical Education department which includes two indoor areas for gym and sports activities.
-A map of the world has also been painted on the playground as a part of the World at your Feet project run by the Royal Scottish Geographical Society aimed at encouraging the education of school children in geography.
-In 2014 construction started on a new all-weather pitch, despite resistance from many of the pupils, as the construction meant the removal and destruction of a Scots Pine tree, older than the school itself.
-The pitch was finished in time for the start of the 2014/15 Summer Term, fully kitted out with football and hockey goals and painted with appropriate pitch lines.
+The main building for Perth Academy holds all the school's classrooms across two floors, including several science labs, computer rooms, carpentry and metal working rooms, and kitchens for the teaching of cookery.
+The school canteen is in a separate, smaller building which outside lunch times also serves as a gym room and holds a suite of exercise equipment, such as treadmills.
+There is also a separate block housing the physical education department which includes two indoor areas for gym and sports activities.
+A map of the world has also been painted on the playground as a part of the World at Your Feet project run by the Royal Scottish Geographical Society aimed at encouraging the education of school children in geography.
+In 2014, construction started on a new all-weather pitch, despite resistance from many of the pupils, as the construction meant the removal and destruction of a Scots pine, a tree older than the school itself.
+The pitch was finished in time for the start of the 2014–15 summer term.

 Curriculum

 The school follows the national curriculum for Scotland, including the teaching of cooking and technical subjects.
-In line with Scottish Parliament education policy the school is moving to the new Curriculum for Excellence.
+In line with Scottish Parliament education policy, the school moved to the Curriculum for Excellence.

-As well as the subjects taught within the school, Perth Academy has established links with other education establishments in Perth including Perth High School and Perth College.
+As well as the subjects taught within the school, Perth Academy has established links with other education establishments in Perth, including Perth High School and Perth College.
 These links allow the school to indirectly offer courses outwith its usual capacity to teach.